yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

 | 25_Road_work.jpg| 25 | 20 | No
 | 17_No_entry.jpg | 17 | 17 | Yes

-The prediction accuracy is 6 out of 7 (or 0.857), which is largely consistent with the test accuracy (0.93) given the small sample size.
+The prediction accuracy is 0.857 (6 out of 7), which is consistent with the test accuracy (0.93) considering the small sample size.

 The code for this step is contained in the 38th and 43rd code cells of the IPython notebook.